-Last 4 digits of SSN/TIN N .
-State tax: Any state tax withholding is based on your state of residence.
-You can make optional state tax elections if your state allows.
-Otherwise, we will withhold the standard state tax rate based on the requirements of your state of residence and any elections you make below.
-ADD an EXTRA (choose either a percentage or a dollar amount, not both): Percentage Dollar amount OR Do not withhold state taxes from my withdrawal.
+Last 4 digits of SSN/TI N Any state tax withholding is based on your state of residence.
+You can make tax elections if your state allows.
+Otherwise, we will withhold the standard based on the requirements of your state of residence and any elections you ADD an EXTRA (choose either a percentage or a dollar amount, not both): Percentage Dollar amount % OR \$, ☐ Do not withhold state taxes from my withdrawal.
 I have attached the election form for my state, if required.